-The beautiful city of Stirling is situated in central Scotland and has a population of around 45,000 residents and is considered a fairly small city.
+The beautiful city of Stirling is situated in central Scotland and is considered a fairly small city.
 Although Stirling does not have its own airport, the airports in Edinburgh and Glasgow are nearby..
 Stirling’s small yet efficient and modern train station offers connections to three major routes and you can be in London within approximately six hours via rail.

 Stirling may be fairly compact - only a little over six square miles - but it has all the trimmings and allure, if not more, of a major city with exhibitions, concerts, festivals and events galore.
 It has a rich, unique and fascinating history with tales of invasions, conquests and defeats.
 It was once even the capital of Scotland!

 Having a traditional ‘market town’ atmosphere which attracts many visitors, Stirling has also attracted much interest in investment with many major companies investing in the city.
-The dynamic and vibrant economy is performing well in sectors such as financial services, food and drink, digital technology and life sciences.
+The dynamic and vibrant economy is performing well in sectors such as financial services, food and drink, digital technology, agriculture, healthcare, education and life sciences.
+Tourism and hospitality play a significant role in Stirling’s economy as its rich history make it a popular destination for visitors.
 Stirling is home to both large and small businesses which seemingly thrive in the built and natural environments and there are four thousand local businesses here.

 Stirling University Innovation Park - adjacent to Stirling University currently maintains the development of many businesses and in addition to an unrivalled environment, the setting itself is spectacular.

-The University of Stirling is an international university and offers five star facilities and incredible research opportunities as well as being highly ranked in many prestigious tables.
-Stirling is ranked seventh in the UK for graduate employability.
+The University of Stirling is an international university and offers fantastic facilities and incredible research opportunities as well as being highly ranked in many prestigious tables, consistently demonstrating a strong performance.